Nanyang Associate Professor

-Chen Change Loy is an Associate Professor with the School of Computer Science and Engineering, Nanyang Technological University, Singapore.
-He also serves an Adjunct Associate Professor at the Chinese University of Hong Kong.
+Chen Change Loy is a Nanyang Associate Professor with the School of Computer Science and Engineering, Nanyang Technological University, Singapore.
+He is also an Adjunct Associate Professor at the Chinese University of Hong Kong.
 He received his PhD (2010) in Computer Science from the Queen Mary University of London.
 Prior to joining NTU, he served as a Research Assistant Professor at the MMLab of the Chinese University of Hong Kong, from 2013 to 2018.
 He was a postdoctoral researcher at Queen Mary University of London and Vision Semantics Limited, from 2010 to 2013.